Lex2207/OsTicket-Project/README.md

 <h2>Installation Steps</h2>
 In order to properly interact with OsTicket, I must first download the prerequisites to make sure the software is working correctly when resolving tickets as a Support Tech.
-First we will Install / enable IIS in Windows with CGI.
+First I Install / enable IIS in Windows with CGI.
 CGI is needed to install our PHP manager (backend language used by OsTicket).

 <p>
 <img src="https://i.imgur.com/o0EjfuU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>